acmdas/das_fieldstones/morefieldstones2018.md

 "Education is what, when, and why to do things.
 Training is how to do it.

 "In science, if you know what you are doing, you should not be doing it.
-In engineering, if you do not know what you are doing, you should not be doing it."&mdash;Richard Hamming, <em>The Art of Doing Science and Engineering (1997)</em>
+In engineering, if you do not know what you are doing, you should not be doing it."&mdash;Richard Hamming, *The Art of Doing Science and Engineering (1997)*

 ## A Brief Note
 Thu, 31 May 2018